Top 10 Tips for Creating a Personal Logo Design

 So, make sure that you include the name in your logo.

-You can also make it the priority and design the logo directly from your name.
+You can also make it a priority and design the logo directly from your name.

 You can refer to the logos of Pepsi, LG, and Facebook as examples.